pecigonzalo/docker-guide-aws/README.md

-# Docker Swarm for AWS ELB Autoupdater
+# Docker Swarm for AWS Guide

 This container *guides* the cluster instances through its lifecycle performing maintenance tasks